 Converted at the Charleston (S.C.)
 Naval Shipyard, the ship emerged from the yard only faintly resembling her former self.
 Gone was the prominent seaplane ramp, aft, replaced by a built-up superstructure topped by a helicopter landing pad measuring 50 by 150 feet.
 Previously, damaged helicopters had had to be transported back to the United States for refit; with the advent of this "new" ship type, repairs could be accomplished near the forward areas, damaged helos barged out to the ship and lifted on board by two 20-ton capacity cranes.

 Accepted by MSC in January 1966, Corpus Christi Bay's first commander was Capt.
 Harry Anderson, who had a crew of 129 men, a fraction of the ship's original complement, under him.
 Accompanying the ship on her first deployment in support of forces in Vietnam was the Army's 1st Transportation Corps Battalion (Seaborne), 308 aircraft technicians and specialists under the command of Lt.
 Col. Harry 0.
 Davis, USA.
 The ship operated out of Cam Ranh Bay, South Vietnam, during 1966.

 Ultimately determined by MSC to be "in excess of current and future requirements," Corpus Christi Bay was taken out of service and berthed in ready reserve status at Corpus Christi, Texas.
-Corpus Christi Bay (T-ARVH-1) was struck from the Naval Vessel Register on 31 December 1974.
-On 17 July 1975, the ship was sold to Brownsville (Texas) Steel and Salvage, Inc., and was scrapped subsequently.
+Corpus Christi Bay (T-ARVH-1) was stricken from the Naval Vessel Register on 31 December 1974.
+On 17 July 1975, the ship was sold to Brownsville (Texas) Steel and Salvage, Inc., and subsequently scrapped.